 Some products are a must when traveling.
-To help avoid any messes in your luggage, Wrapped in Rust suggests taking the lid off and wrap some plastic wrap around the opening of any bottles you are packing in your suitcase.
+To help avoid any messes in your luggage, Wrapped in Rust suggests taking the lid off and wrapping some plastic wrap around the opening of any bottles you are packing in your suitcase.
 This will help seal the cap on tighter and avoid any spillage.

 2) Pack Flat to Save More Space

 In 2015, the Conde Nast Traveler conducted an unscientific packing experiment where they measured their results between packing flat and rolling it up.
 Pack your clothes flat instead of rolled up to save a ton of space and fit more items in your luggage.

 3) Store q-tips in an Old Pill Bottle

 The staff at Faith Tap came up with a variety of uses for old empty pill bottles.
 In the article, they explain how recycling a used pill bottle is perfect to keep your q-tips stored in a smart and sanitary way.